nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/update-sdk.md

 To retry a cancelled or failed installation, click ![Retry icon](./media/updating_sdk_icon_retry.png) under the **Progress** tab next to the respective package.

->**Note:**
->
+> [!NOTE]
->Due to package interdependencies, retrying the installation of a single package may also cause the installation of other related packages.
+> Due to package interdependencies, retrying the installation of a single package may also cause the installation of other related packages.

 ## Remove Packages